Colorado-State-University-CMB/Intro-to-qCMB-2022/README.md

 ## Start here to get necessary software

-It shouldn't take more than 30 minutes to complete (if things go smoothely)
+It shouldn't take more than 30 minutes to complete (if things go smoothly).

 [Installation instructions](Module_0_Installation/README.md)